Judit Burgaya, PhD

 Doctor of Phylosophy (PhD)

-Aug 2021 - present
+Aug 2021 - June 2025

 Infection Biology & Dynamics of Host-Pathogen Interactions PhD program, Hannover Medical School (MHH), Hannover, DE